Please enable JavaScript

 Synthetic antimalarial drugs as first-line treatment in lupus.

-Non-steroidal anti-inflammatory drugs (NSAIDs) for mild forms of lupus.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) for mild forms of lupus.

 During the third trimester of pregnancy, certain NSAIDs are also not recommended.

-Clinical research has shown that prolonged use of NSAIDs in patients with lupus can also mask the early onset of nephritis, which requires careful medical monitoring.
+Clinical research has shown that prolonged use of NSAIDs in patients with lupus can also mask the onset of nephritis, which requires careful medical monitoring.

 14 to 60%